PaddlePaddle/docs/docs/guides/advanced/layer_and_model_en.md

        ...
 ```

 Here we first set the execution mode to **eval**, and soon after to **train**.
-The two execution modes are exlusive therefore the latter mode will override the former.
+The two execution modes are exclusive therefore the latter mode will override the former.

 ### Perform an execution